Leadership is both an art and a science, and Florida Tech’s Master of Arts in Organizational Leadership program thoughtfully incorporates both.

 Q. What leadership theories, styles and scholars do you focus on in your teaching?

-Students in the MAOL program will learn about a number of different leadership theories and styles, and learn how they can apply each style in their current situation.
+Students in the MAOL program will learn about a number of different leadership styles and theories and how they can apply each style in their current situation.
 The student will learn about classic approaches to leadership, as well as more contemporary approaches such as transformational leadership, authentic leadership, ethical leadership and servant leadership.

 As the nature of the workplace evolves, higher-level leadership skills will be required to manage work teams (cross-functional, diverse and virtual) and global organizations, as well as to facilitate and promote necessary organizational change.